Jeph Jacques: Other artistic endeavors

-Jacques was a member of Dayfree Press, an online webcomic syndicate which included other artists such as Christian Fundin and Pontus Madsen of Little Gamers, Sam Logan of Sam and Fuzzy, and Ryan North of Dinosaur Comics.
+Jacques was a member of Dayfree Press, an online webcomic syndicate which included other artists such as Christopher Hastings of The Adventures of Dr. McNinja and Ryan North of Dinosaur Comics.

 Jacques launched indietits as an anonymous side project on April 1, 2005, to use ideas that did not fit into Questionable Content's setting.
+Jacques last update to indietits was in September 2007.
 Compared to Questionable Content, it is a simple strip, eschewing detailed art and linear storyline in favour of reusable pre-drawn panels and one-shot jokes.

 To further broaden his drawing limits, Jacques created Jephdraw to place unnamed drawings of his onto the Internet.
 He puts anything from favored panels to simple sketches for others to see what he does in his spare time.

 In September 2014, Jacques launched a new comic, Alice Grove, which updated once per week until the story finished in July 2017.

 Early in 2015 Jacques purchased the domain name walmart.horse (using the more recently available ICANN-era generic top-level domains).
 The website's sole page is an image of a horse in front of a Walmart store.
 Jacques created the website as a piece of postmodernist "nonsense-art".
 In March Jacques posted a cease and desist letter he received from Walmart who claimed the website diluted their intellectual property.
 Although Jacques said he believes the site to be fair use, he said he would be willing to post a disclaimer on the site indicating that it is parody if Walmart requested it.
 Jacques gave up the domain after Walmart filed a domain dispute.

 In October 2015, Jacques launched a new strip titled Derelict Orbital Reflector Devices at the URL "dord.horse".
 The strip revolves around a pair of sentient solar collection satellites (known as "DORDs"), part of a network of 2×10^13 similar satellites that were placed around the Sun to gather energy for a civilization that has long since departed, leaving the DORDs to contemplate their purpose and while away vast stretches of idle time.
-Each strip consists of a centrally-placed white sun disk on a black starfield, with the two DORDs (shaped like the letter "H" in a highly bolded font, with two thick side panels connected by a narrow body) assuming various positions in front of the sun, and text balloons for either or both of them in most panels.
+Each strip consists of a centrally-placed white sun disk on a black starfield, with the two DORDs assuming various positions in front of the sun, and text balloons for either or both of them in most panels.
 DORD updated on a daily basis, but no strips have been published since November 19, 2015.
 The domain registration for "dord.horse" expired.